gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ## Quick Start

-GitKraken Insights dashboards display engineering metrics drawn from connected repositories, pull requests, and CI/CD pipelines.
 Dashboards support filtering by Workspace, repository, timeframe, and team.

 To add metrics to a dashboard: